A2Amir/Traffic_Sign_Classifier/README.md

 # **Traffic Sign Recognition**
 In this project, I will use deep neural networks and convolutional neural networks to classify traffic signs.
-We will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.
+I will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+After the model is trained, I will then try out your model on images of German traffic signs that you find on the web.

 ---